 Canada and the Arctic

-On December 20, 2016, President Obama and Prime Minister Trudeau announced a new partnership to embrace opportunities and confront challenges in the changing Arctic, with Indigenous and Northern partnerships, and responsible, science-based leadership.
+On December 20, 2016, President Obama and Prime Minister Trudeau announced a new partnership between Canada and the United States to embrace opportunities and confront challenges in the changing Arctic.
+With the support of the agreement, Canada will work with indigenous and northern partners and promote responsible, science-based leadership.

 - Date Modified: